thehiredgun/mint/README.md

 your *query* needs to be written with those tokens, your *array of parameters does not need to be*.

 ```
+// returns an array of rows from books where books.author = 'Vladimir Nabokov'
 $books = $db->select('SELECT * FROM books WHERE author = :author ORDER BY title ASC', [
     'author' => 'Vladimir Nabokov'
 ]);

+// returns the first of the record(s) returned from the query
 $bookId = $db->selectOne('SELECT * FROM books WHERE author = :author AND title = :title', [
     'title'  => 'Pale Fire',
     'author' => 'Vladimir Nabokov',
 ]);

+// returns the number of affected rows from the query
 $numAffectedRows = $db->update('UPDATE books SET author = :author WHERE title IN("Pale Fire", "Lolita")', [
     'author' => 'Vladimir Nabokov',
 ]);

+// returns the number of affected rows from the query
 $numAffectedRows = $db->delete('DELETE FROM books WHERE author = :author', [
     'author' => 'Vladimir Nabokov'
 ]);